Who we are

-In order to be invited to join Couples Therapy Inc., candidates must yearn for professional connections with other high-achievers like themselves.
+To be invited to join Couples Therapy Inc., candidates must yearn for professional connections with other high achievers like themselves.
 We also choose kind and thoughtful people.
-Humility is essential, because it focuses us on what we truly know (and don't) about how to help couples.
-It also keeps us sharp.
+Humility is essential because we're willing to admit what we do know and what we don't.
+It keeps us sharp.

-Kind and thoughtful people, who are highly credentialed as couples therapist, are a great beginning to a powerful team.
+Kind and thoughtful people, who are highly credentialed as couples therapists, are a great beginning to a powerful team.

-We come together, as a team monthly, to share cutting-edge knowledge and elevate our collective level of wisdom and expertise.
+We come together, as a team, monthly to share innovative knowledge and elevate our collective level of wisdom and expertise.
 It's a strong, never-ending passion for excellence.

 We're an international team as well, spanning 19 time zones.
 Making it to these meetings is a collective challenge!
-Californians have to get up at 6 am, while the Australian has to stay awake until midnight!
+Californians must get up at 6 am, while the Australian must stay awake from midnight to 2 am!

-We prefer to hire clinicians with some international experience, to broadens our understanding.
+We prefer to hire clinicians with some international experience, to broaden our understanding.
 Love is complicated and we want our team to be able to look at the world of lovers more broadly.